Rural Energy for America Program Renewable Energy Systems & Energy Efficiency Improvement Guaranteed Loans & Grants in Florida

 Are there additional requirements?

-- Applicants must provide at least 25% of the project cost if applying for loan, or loan and grant combination.
+- Applicants must provide at least 25 percent of the project cost if applying for loan.

 - Energy efficiency projects require an energy audit or assessment.